fitzroyacademy/web-app/README.md

 ---

-# User permissions
+# Users and permissions

+## Users have:

+* UID
+* First name
+* Last name
+* Email (optional)
+* Phone number
+* Display pic

+## Extra log in options:

+* Attach Google account
+* Attach Facebook account

+We're going to encourage users to log in via Google / FB, and this will attach to whatever email we can snag from that login.

+**NB:** We need to figure out some clever way of allowing users to auth without email, especially in SEA on phones.
+Eek.

+### Anon use case:

+For kids (i.e. <16), less technical users and public courses, it's likely they will never make an account with an email.
+At this point, we need a very simple way to auth them.
+Could we rember their device fingerprint perhaps?

+We also want anon users to 'upgrade' to a registered user easily, and keep whatever watch / progress they've completed in a course.

+## Permissions

-In order, admin user permissions are:
+In order, user permissions are:

-1) Super (i.e. devs)
-2) Institute
-3) Program
-4) Teacher
+1) `Super` Dev team / FA staff
+2) `Institute` e.g. Melbourne University, or Tondo Foundation
+3) `Program` e.g. Leave No-one Behind, or SCI2502
+4) `Teacher` e.g. 2021 Summer socent course
-5) Registered
+5) `Registered` student
-6) Guest
+6) `Guest` student

-Plus the weird, wonderful extra user: `Researcher`
+Plus the weird, wonderful extra user: `Researcher`!

 All admins have full view and edit access to everthing *below*.